Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 Assume we have a call `f(::g, b, c)`.

-1. For each overload candidate `f`, a separate overload resolution process is completed as described in other parts of this section, up to the point of picking the most specific candidate.
+1. For every overload candidate `f`, argument mapping and applicability checking are performed as described in the other parts of this section.
-    During this process, the only constraint for the callable reference `::g` is that it is an argument of a [function type][Function types];
+    The parameter type corresponding to `::g` for this candidate is used as the expected type of the callable reference;
-2. For the most specific candidate `f` found during the previous step, the overload resolution process for `::g` is performed as described [here][Resolving callable references not used as arguments to a call] and the most specific candidate for `::g` is selected.
+2. The callable reference is resolved for this candidate using the rules described [here][Resolving callable references not used as arguments to a call], including any applicable expected-type-directed conversions;

-> Note: this may result in selecting the most specific candidate for `f` which has no available candidates for `::g`, meaning the bidirectional resolution process fails when resolving `::g`.
+3. If `::g` cannot be resolved with the expected type provided by a candidate `f`, this candidate is not applicable for the outer call.
+    Any conversions used while resolving `::g` are recorded on `f` using the corresponding conversion marks;
+4. After applicability has been checked for all overload candidates of `f`, the most specific candidate for `f` is selected using the normal rules.

-When performing bidirectional resolution for calls with multiple callable reference arguments, the algorithm is exactly the same, with each callable reference resolved separately in step 2.
+When performing bidirectional resolution for calls with multiple callable-reference arguments, every callable reference is resolved separately for every outer candidate.
-This ensures the overload resolution process for every callable being called is performed only once.
+The outer candidate is applicable only if all callable-reference arguments are resolved successfully with their corresponding expected types.
+The selected outer candidate determines the selected callable-reference targets and the conversions used for them.

 TODO(Examples)